TOI-270

-TOI-270, also known as L 231-32, is a red dwarf star 73.3 ly away in the constellation Pictor.
+TOI-270 (also known as L 231-32) is a red dwarf star 73.3 ly away in the constellation Pictor.
 It has about 39% the mass and 38% the radius of the Sun, and a temperature of about 3506 K. TOI-270 hosts a system of three known exoplanets.

 Planetary system

 The three planets of TOI-270 were discovered in 2019 by the transit method with TESS.
 Their masses have since been measured by both Doppler spectroscopy and transit-timing variations.
 The innermost planet, TOI-270 b, is a volatile-rich super-Earth, while the two outer planets are mini-Neptunes.
 TOI-270 b and c orbit near a 5:3 resonance, while TOI-270 c and d orbit near a 2:1 resonance.

 Observations of the outermost planet, TOI-270 d, by the Hubble Space Telescope suggest a hydrogen-rich atmosphere with signs of water vapor.
 TOI-270 c & d are good targets for atmospheric detection with the James Webb Space Telescope (JWST).

-The JWST detected methane (CH_{4}), carbon dioxide (CO_{2}) and water vapor in the atmosphere of TOI-270 d.
-The atmosphere of this planet was also found to be metal-rich, with a mean molecular weight of 5.47±1.25 and an atmospheric metal mass fraction (percentage of the mass of metals in the atmosphere) of 58±8 %.
-Possible signatures of sulfur dioxide (SO_{2}) and carbon disulfide (CS_{2}) were also found.
 It was found that TOI-270 b possibly has an atmosphere rich in water vapor based on the revised density value and JWST transmission spectroscopy result.